nycksw/ocd/README.md

   * installs git(1) if it's not already installed
   * runs `git clone` of your repository into your OCD directory (default is `~/.ocd`)
-  * reminds you to run `ocd-restore`, which finishes the process by copying all the tracked files into your `$HOME`
+  * reminds you to run `ocd-restore`, which finishes the process by hard-linking all the tracked files into your `$HOME`

 # Installation and usage